Namanyahillary/dusupay-test/README.md

 This will create a pending transaction on dusupay which will complete when you call the `completePaymentByNetworkId` api

 ### Note:
-0. When you call the requestMobilePayment api,
-1. Set simulatePayBill to create a pending transaction that can be completed by paybill
-2. When the customer follows the paybill instructions and make the payment,
+- When you call the `requestMobilePayment` api and the customer follows the paybill instructions to complete the payment,
-3. They will received a transaction id from their mobile money telecom network
+- They will receive a transaction id from their mobile money telecom network
-4. You will then call the completePaymentByNetworkId API to complete the payment using that network transaction id
+- You will then call the `completePaymentByNetworkId` API to complete the payment using that `network transaction id`
-5. For the sandbox, Pass any value to the network transaction id.
+- For the sandbox, Pass any value to the network transaction id for test purposes.
+- Remember that when making tests, set `simulatePayBill` to true when calling the `requestMobilePayment` API such that you are able to make a test `paybill` payment